 Three Accounting Technology Trends for 2022

-Accounting professionals have several responsibilities that are improved by technology.
-Many digital tools can perform routine accounting processes—saving accountants’ valuable time.
-Audits, expense management, invoice processing, customer queries, and supplier onboarding are some of the accounting tasks that technology can do, reports Forbes.
+Many digital tools can perform routine accounting processes—saving accountants valuable time.
+Audits, expense management, invoice processing, customer queries, and supplier onboarding are some of the accounting tasks that technology can accomplish, reports Forbes.

-Certainly, the future of accounting technology will continue to transform the field.
+The future of accounting technology will continue to transform the field, making it an exciting field to enter.
 Here are three accounting technology trends that will impact accounting in 2022 and beyond.

 IBM defines blockchain as a shared ledger that facilitates the process of recording transactions and tracking assets in a business network.
 Blockchain technology is now shaping the future of accounting.